 Mayo One Helicopter — Staff

 Mayo One is staffed by at least two medical professionals.
 Crew configurations may consist of two critical-care flight nurses or a critical-care flight nurse and a critical-care flight paramedic.
 Neonatal and pediatric specialty teams from Mayo Clinic Hospital, Saint Marys Campus in Rochester are available when needed.

-The in-flight team is supported by specialists at Mayo Clinic in Rochester who are available for telephone or radio consultations.
+The in-flight team is supported by specialists at Mayo Clinic in Rochester, Minnesota who are available for telephone or radio consultations.

-Mayo Clinic Hospital, Saint Marys Campus is an accredited Level I adult and pediatric trauma center.
-The recognition by the American College of Surgeons designates health care facilities that have the resources and staff to deliver the level of care required for trauma patients.
+Mayo Clinic Hospital, Saint Marys Campus, in Rochester, Minnesota is an accredited adult and pediatric Level I Trauma Center.
+This recognition by the American College of Surgeons designates health care facilities that have the resources and staff to deliver the level of care required for trauma patients.

 The medical equipment and medications on board transform Mayo One into a mobile emergency room or intensive care unit equipped to handle nearly any critically ill or injured patient.
-Sophisticated on-board equipment allows the flight team to monitor a patient's heart rate, blood pressure, temperature and carbon dioxide and oxygen levels.
+Sophisticated onboard equipment allows the flight team to monitor a patient's heart rate, blood pressure, temperature, and carbon dioxide and oxygen levels.
 The flight team uses external defibrillators, external pacemakers and other advanced-level equipment.
 Blood is carried.
 Mayo One carries a portable lab analyzer that measures arterial blood gases and other lab values.
 Mayo One can transport patients receiving extracorporeal membrane oxygenation (ECMO) support or cardiac ventricular assist devices with the appropriate compliment of care providers.